stuffnting/brhg-x/CHANGE.md

 - main menu: remove urls for dropdowns
 - main menu: remove mobile menu extras
 - make a new mobile menu

+## Search Results

+- Change the intro text to reflect new form.